bnfour/md-mods/readme.md

 - [Song info](#song-info) — shows song's BPM and duration
 - [Rank preview](#rank-preview) — shows achieved rank on the stats screen
 - [Fever switch](#fever-switch) — turns the random character and elfin mode switch to auto/manual fever switch
+- [Color score status](#color-score-status) — changes the color of the score text depending on performance
 - [UI tweaks](#ui-tweaks) — tweaks the UI in various small ways

 ## Scoreboard characters